Why is it so important to use genuine ink?

 The reason genuine inks are so much more costly than third party inks are because of the huge amount of research done into the ink technology, and these costs have to be recovered somehow.
 As an aside, there is very little money to be made on the sale of the actual printer itself.
 It is in the sale of the inks where the manufacturers try to cover the costs of this too.
 Research has shown that some third party inks are filled less than genuine inks, therefore there are very little to no savings in cost to be had.
 Prints also do not generally last as long when printed with third party inks compared to genuine inks and colour accuracy and colour balance often go completely out of the window.

-We only sell genuine manufacturer inks here at GDS for Canon, Epson, HP and Latex printers, as we do not think it is worth putting anything else in your machine.
+We only sell genuine manufacturer inks here at GDS for Canon, Epson, HP and Latex printers, as we do not think it is worth putting anything else in your printer.